Seravo/docs/_posts/2019-03-22-wordpress-network.md

 WordPress Network (aka multisite) is a special setup of WordPress, where one single database and set of files are used to serve multiple WordPress sites.
 This is useful for example:
 - if there is a need to allow admins to use all sites with a single set of credentials and single login
-- if the sites are thigtly connected, e.g. use the same theme and plugins and those want to be maintained and released in lockstep
+- if the sites are tightly connected, e.g. use the same theme and plugins and those want to be maintained and released in lockstep
 - if there is a need to create multiple sites quickly or dynamically that share the baseline code
 - if there needs to be multiple WordPress sites at the same domain, eg. example.com/a and example.com/b

 One very typical use case is that an international company that is centrally managed has one marketing department managing multiple international sites that all share the same user database, theme and most parts of the plugins or site code.
 There could be a main site example.com and a site for Finnish markets at example.com/fi and one for German markets at example.com/de and so on.

-In many cases when people think about setting up a Network site they realize after some thinking that multiple separate sites is a better idea based on non-technical reasons, for example that each site has a different marketing person handling it or the separate sites have different life-spans and theme/plugin development cycles.
+In many cases when people think about setting up a Network site they realize after some thinking that multiple separate sites is a better idea based on non-technical reasons, for example that each site has a different marketing person handling it or the separate sites have different lifespans and theme/plugin development cycles.

 > **Don't try this at home!** Setting up WordPress Network (aka multisite) correctly can be a bit tricky at times.
 Customers should not attempt to do it themselves but ask Seravo to do it for them.
 The setup of a Network is included in the plan prices that allow Network setups.
 All sites running a WordPress Network needs to have prior approval from Seravo so that Seravo's upkeep can be adapted to cover the entire multisite with subsites correctly.